project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 Because we are only perturbing the system slightly, we can expect that the energy difference between the two unperturbed stationary states (i.e. $2A$) should still be something of interest.
 It is natural therefore to begin by setting $\omega = \omega_0 \equiv 2A$.

-Intuitively we do expect some kind of resonance phenomenon because we are matching the driving frequency to the "natural" frequency of the two state system.
+Intuitively we do expect some kind of resonance phenomenon because we are matching the driving frequency to the "natural" frequency of the two state system - but how will this resonance manifest?

-Let's see how things play out.
+Let's start things off in a stationary state of the unperturbed system, specifically, |+> + |->.
+Does the system stay close to this state as we might expect, given the smallness of the perturbation.

+Let's see.

 ```python
 E0 = 1.0